Traditions and anecdotes associated with the Stanley Cup: North America

-The Stanley Cup went to Port Dover, Ontario, with Jassen Cullimore when the Tampa Bay Lightning won the cup.
-He was the fourth NHLer to take the cup to this small hockey town on the shore of Lake Erie.
-It went to Simcoe, Ontario with Rob Blake when the Colorado Avalanche won the cup.
+The Stanley Cup went to Port Dover, Ontario, with Jassen Cullimore when the Tampa Bay Lightning won the Cup.
+He was the fourth NHLer to take the Cup to this small hockey town on the shore of Lake Erie.
+It went to Simcoe, Ontario with Rob Blake when the Colorado Avalanche won the Cup.
 A parade was held in his honor, and a private party was thrown for family and friends.
 Assistant Coach Colin Campbell took it to his hometown Tillsonburg, Ontario after the New York Rangers won in 1994.
 Daniel Cleary took the Cup to his hometown of Harbour Grace, Newfoundland.
 As the first Newfoundlander to win the Cup, he attracted an estimated crowd of 27,000 to the tiny community of just over 3,000.
-The Cup went to the top of Fisher Peak, near Cranbrook, British Columbia and the top of Mt.
-Elbert in Colorado.
-Brad Richards from Murray Harbour, Prince Edward Island took the Stanley Cup out on a fishing boat after the Tampa Bay Lightning won the cup.
+The Cup went to the top of Fisher Peak, near Cranbrook, British Columbia and the top of Mount Elbert in Colorado.
+Brad Richards from Murray Harbour, Prince Edward Island took the Stanley Cup out on a fishing boat after the Tampa Bay Lightning won the Cup.
 It went to an Aboriginal Métis Nation Settlement, and it went to an igloo in Rankin Inlet.
 It served as the engagement ring bearer for the Tampa Bay Lightning's André Roy while in a helicopter flown by Guy Lafleur.
+In 2022, Nazem Kadri brought the Stanley Cup with him to the London Muslim Mosque in his hometown of London, Ontario, becoming the first NHL player to bring the trophy to a Muslim place of worship.

 The Cup has experienced Los Angeles celebrity glamour, having been taken on a roller coaster ride at Universal Studios Hollywood, and to the Hollywood Sign by Luc Robitaille.
 It also took part in the 2008 Tournament of Roses Parade as part of Anaheim city's float, accompanied by player Brad May as his Anaheim Ducks team were the current reigning champions.